+Look closely at a female reptile, a female amphibian, a female bird, a female fish, a female insect, or most mammals that aren't human or primate.
+You'll doubtless notice the lack of a particular characteristic that is common to female humans.
 Most animals do not have human-like breasts at all, even if they fall into the category "mammal".
 Compare the bellies of a male and female dog, or even the chest of a female gorilla, and you won't find much difference unless she's recently given birth to a litter and is nursing young (that's about the only time she will ever have any vague semblance of what we call "breasts" on humans).

-Both the size and position of human breasts are likely the results of bipedalism— or more likely, the longer infancy-period of humans in relation to other animals (see "female gorilla," above).
-However, it tends to make a lot less sense when applied to avian and reptilian races of creatures or aliens.
-Breasts are for nursing young, and for an Avian with a nice hard beak (especially those with curved or hooked beaks) that would be incredibly painful.
+If the character is an alien or artificial life form, then it makes a little bit more sense.
+Aliens have Bizarre Alien Biology after all, and creators of synthoids and such would probably want their "children" to be anthropomorphic enough to fit in.
+Not to mention that it's easier to design a skin-tight rubber bodysuit with strange textures for use by human actors.
+Additionally, the adaptations needed for practical bipedalism would also result in this making a degree of sense for humanoids that evolved from mammals other than primates, such as Cat Folk, Wolf Men, or other mammalian Beast Men.
+However, it still tends to make a lot less sense when applied to avian and reptilian races of creatures or aliens.
+Breasts are for nursing young, and for an Avian with a nice hard beak (especially those with curved or hooked beaks), that would be incredibly painful.
 Reptiles often have sharp teeth and often strong jaws, too, same with some fish.
 Remember, breasts are primarily for nursing young — not just to look sexy.

 Just in case male non-mammals feel left out, note that external genitalia and nipples are also a "mammal thing", and their presence in male creatures from other taxonomic groups is a variant of this trope.